Budget-Saving Tips for Carnival in Rio in 2020

 Accommodation prices inflate during Carnival, and so do food and drink prices.
 I strongly recommend staying in a hostel with a kitchen to avoid having to eat out for every meal.

-Even street food prices were inflated and more than I normally would spend on a meal at restaurant!
+Even street food prices were inflated to more than I normally would spend on a meal at a restaurant!
 Cooking meals is a budget saver, especially during Carnival.
 I can’t stress this enough.